 Read the assigned lecture readings before lab.
 Read and view the relevant statistical analysis tutorials BEFORE lab.
-All additional readings are required for the Ph.D. students and optional for everyone else.
+As previously stated there are additional readings for the Ph.D. students in the lab.
 These additional readings are available on the lab website.